primiano/perfetto-docs/docs/analysis/metrics.md

 _Notes:_

-- The field ids 450-500 are reserved for local development so you can use any of them as the field id for the extension field.
+- The field ids 450-500 are reserved for local development so any of them can be used as the field id for the extension field.
 - The choice of field name here is important as the SQL file and the final table generated in SQL will be based on this name.

-Putting everything together, along with some boilerplate header information
+Putting everything together, along with some boilerplate preamble gives:
-gives:

 ```protobuf
 syntax = "proto2";